-The stress of the holidays can feel never-ending.
-Just when you are done cramming the Thanksgiving leftover into every piece of Tupperware you own, the clock strikes midnight and the holiday season ramps up yet another notch!
+It’s supposed to be the “most wonderful time of the year,” but the holiday stress can feel never-ending.
+Just when you are done cramming the Thanksgiving leftovers into every piece of Tupperware you own, the clock strikes midnight, and it’s time to get ready for Christmas!

 It’s a concept so ubiquitous that it’s almost lost its meaning.
 But mindfulness, says social psychologist Ellen Langer, is more than just a yoga class and watching the sunrise.

 “Mindfulness is often described as the ability to be in the moment,” says Langer.
 She says that daily meditation can help you to become more mindful in your daily life, but meditation isn’t the only way.

 Practicing mindfulness can improve your personal relationships, invigorate your work in new ways, and benefit your mental health.
 You might be surprised at how much evidence there is to support mindfulness as part of a healthy lifestyle.
 Even the tech industry has gotten on board, creating a number of apps that can help you get started.